Nomes77/AdBlockFilters/.github/ISSUE_TEMPLATE/easydutch (NSFW).md

     - [ ] uBlock Origin with default lists / uBlock Origin met standaard filterlijsten
     - [ ] uBlock Origin is the only extension / uBlock Origin is de enige extensie
 - [ ] Only ads or anti-adblock / Alleen advertenties of anti-adblock
-    - Privacy staff should be reported at uBlock Origin or EasyPrivacy / Privacy dingen moet u melden aan uBlock of EasyPrivacy
+    - Privacy stuff should be reported at uBlock Origin or EasyPrivacy / Privacy dingen moet u melden aan uBlock of EasyPrivacy
     - No annoyances

 ### URL(s) where the issue occurs / Websites waar het probleem voorkomt